 - A photography course

-In the era of smartphones and applications like Snapchat and Instagram, photography has become an indispensible communications tool.
+In the era of smartphones and applications like Snapchat and Instagram, photography has become an essential communications tool.
 Learning from a professional will give kids basic techniques they can they put into practice in their daily lives.
-There are 3.5 hour group classes available for approximately $80.
+There are 3.5 hours group classes available for approximately $80.

 “Giving your child the gift of time by taking them on an outing demonstrates that you want to be involved, and that you want to show them your devotion and affection,” says psychologist Caroline Cohen.
 She adds that the choice of destination can also show the child how well you know them, and that you know how to pick just the right activity to make them happy.
 Here are a few ideas of activities you can organize, with a little help from Santa.